Seasonal Shopper’s Calendar.

 • Floor Coverings

-• Candy and Chocolates (Think Valentines)
+• Candy and Chocolates (Think Valentines) sharis-berries-recipe-for-chocolate-covered-strawberries/

-Air conditioners, art supplies, used cars, bedding, bicycles, car-seat covers, carpets, china, clothes dryers, coats, curtains, dishes, drapes, fabric, floor coverings, furniture, garden seed, glassware, women’s hats, home furnishings, housewares, lamps, mattresses, radios and CD players, rugs, men’s shirts, silverware, sportswear, stereo equipment, storm windows and toys.
+Air conditioners, art supplies, used cars, bedding, bicycles, car-seat covers, carpets, china, clothes dryers, coats, curtains, dishes, drapes, fabric, floor coverings, garden seed, glassware, women’s hats, home furnishings, housewares, lamps, mattresses, radios and CD players, rugs, men’s shirts, silverware, sportswear, stereo equipment, storm windows and toys.

 • Frozen food month.
 You’ll find many stores are offering free freezers or fill-a-bag deals.